The Faith Alliance mission:

 About 200 people attended the first event which offer free admission, food and fun for kids of all ages.

-The music festival raised $4,000 to go toward FA Hunger and Education programs benefitting local individuals.
+The music festival raised $4,000 to go toward FA Hunger and Education programs benefitting local programs of the Faith Alliance supporting the needy.

-The event raised awareness for the Faith Alliance and all the churches and missions it represents.
+The event raises awareness for the Faith Alliance and poverty in our community.

 Date: Saturday, September 30, 2017